Ali-Nigzu/portal/replit.md

-# Nigzsu Business Intelligence Dashboard
+# camOS Business Intelligence Dashboard

 ## Overview
-Nigzsu is a React and FastAPI business intelligence dashboard that converts CCTV-derived data into actionable insights.
+camOS is a React and FastAPI business intelligence dashboard that converts CCTV-derived data into actionable insights.
 It features role-based access for administrators and clients.
 Clients access personalized dashboards with charts and analytics from Google Sheets CSV data, while administrators manage users and system configurations.
 The application includes advanced data filtering, search capabilities, and comprehensive user management.

 ## User Preferences
 Preferred communication style: Simple, everyday language.